respailab/respailab.github.io/_pages/about.md

 <p><em>"When you go to hunt, hunt for rhino.
 If you fail, people will say anyway it was very difficult.
 If you succeed, you get all the glory"</em></p>

 ## <b>Ongoing Research at RespAI Lab</b>
+- <b>Advanced Reasoning in LLMs:</b> Exploring techniques to enhance complex reasoning abilities in LLMs, focusing on multi-step problem solving, logical inference, and contextual understanding to improve decision-making and generate more reliable outcomes.

 - <b>Addressing Challenges in Long-Content Processing for LLMs:</b> Investigating solutions to performance bottlenecks, memory limitations, latency issues, and information loss when dealing with extended content lengths in large language models (LLMs).

 - <b>Optimizing LLM Inference Efficiency:</b> Developing strategies to reduce the computational cost of LLM inference, focusing on improving speed, memory usage, and leveraging smaller models for complex tasks.